 - Online Payment by any of the methods (available only for online application)

 - Debit Card (applicants must have an online banking account with either of the following banks - POSB/DBS, UOB or Citibank).

 - Complete the Application Fee Form and send it together with a cheque or bank draft made out to "National University of Singapore".
 Please write your name, mailing address, e-mail address, programme applying for, and contact telephone numbers (home & office) on the reverse of the cheque/bank draft.
 Personal cheques, crossed, are accepted only from candidates in Singapore.
 International applicants are requested to send only bank drafts and not personal cheques for the application fee.
-If you are unable to obtain a bank draft in Singapore dollar, you may submit a bank draft in US dollar of USD18.50 (for S$20 fee) or USD37 (for S$40 fee) respectively.
-The amounts in USD include bank charges which will be incurred by the University to process the bank draft;
+If you are unable to obtain a bank draft in Singapore dollar, you may submit a bank draft in US dollar of USD38.50 (for S$50 fee).
+The amount in USD includes bank charges which will be incurred by the University to process the bank draft;

 - Complete the relevant Application Fee Form and make payment by NETS at the Student Service Centre (located at Level 1, Yusof Ishak House) during operating hours.

 Applicants should ensure that all supporting documents are: